LaunchCodeEducation/data-analysis/src/chapters/dictionaries/dictionary-accumulator.rst

       and this adds the ``'hello' : 'ahoy'`` key/value pair to the ``eng_to_pirate`` dictionary.

-Accumulate with an Exiting Dictionary
+Accumulate with an Existing Dictionary
 -------------------------------------

 .. _round-function: